On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: background

 A matrix $A$ over the integers is said to be \emph{totally unimodular} if the determinant of any square submatrix of $A$ is in $\{-1,0,1\}$.

 A matroid $M$ is called \emph{regular} if it can be represented over $\Q$ by an $r\times n$ totally unimodular matrix of rank $r$.

-If $G$ is a finite undirected multi-graph, one can associate a regular matroid $M(G)$ to $G$, by taking as a totally unimodular representation the matrix resulting from removing some appropriate rows of the incidence matrix of $G$.
+In what follows, by a graph we will mean a finite undirected multi-graph.
+One can associate a regular matroid $M(G)$ to a graph $G$, by taking as a totally unimodular representation the matrix resulting from removing some appropriate rows of the incidence matrix of $G$.
 A matroid $M$ is called \emph{graphic} if $M=M(G)$ for some graph $G$.

-A matroid $M$ is said to be \emph{irreducible} if it cannot be written as the direct sum of two nonempty matroids.
+A matroid $M$ is said to be \emph{irreducible} (or \emph{connected}) if it cannot be written as the direct sum of two nonempty matroids.
+In particular, it is well-known that if $G$ is a loopless graph without isolated vertices and $\#V(G)\geq 3$, then $M(G)$ is irreducible if and only if $G$ is 2-connected.

 If $M$ and $N$ are two matroids, then we say that $N$ is a \emph{series extension} of $M$ if there is a cocircuit $\{e,f\}$ of $N$ such that $e\neq f$ and $N/e =M$.
 In particular, one has that series extensions of regular matroids are regular as well (see~\cite{Zapata}*{Proposition $1.5.4$}).